javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

     alert( Jan02_1970 );
     ```

-    The number of milliseconds that has passed since the beginning of 1970 is called a *timestamp*.
+    An integer number representing the number of milliseconds that has passed since the beginning of 1970 is called a *timestamp*.

     It's a lightweight numeric representation of a date.
 We can always create a date from a timestamp using `new Date(timestamp)` and convert the existing `Date` object to a timestamp using the `date.getTime()` method (see below).

 `new Date(datestring)`
-: If there is a single argument, and it's a string, then it is parsed with the `Date.parse` algorithm (see below).
+: If there is a single argument, and it's a string, then it is parsed automatically.
+The algorithm is the same as `Date.parse` uses, we'll cover it later.

     ```js run
     let date = new Date("2017-01-26");